javalingappa/spring-boot-mongo/README.md

-# Springboot and  Mongo Database integration work
+# Springboot and  Mongo Database  - without creating entity and repository class

 This repository will be containing the topic related to spring-boot, mongodb and examples